apache/streams/src/site/markdown/faq.md

 * prescriptive or opinionated about how it should be used
 * only useful for projects fully dedicated to activity streams datasets

-The primary Streams git repository incubator-streams (org.apache.streams:streams-project) contains
+The primary Streams git repository apache-streams (org.apache.streams:apache-streams) contains

 * core interfaces and utilities
 * plugins for transforming schemas into source code and other artifacts